DavidCradock/X/README.md

 - Load the X.sln file into Visual studio, hit compile, done.
 ** TODO **
 - Add quaternions and position to SMEntityBase along with helper functions to move stuff etc.
-- Add new shader to render the entities in the scene manager to a depth buffer, for shadow rendering.
-- Also add shader to render entities which use shadow’s depth map.
-- Add a bool to scene manager to toggle rendering of shadows and set the SM’s render method to render correct stuff.
-- All this good stuff has to be renderered to a frame buffer so that gui can blur itself over the top of what is already renderered.
-So we need to add a default frame buffer X:default_framebuffer..
-- Modify scenemanager's render method to accept a name of a framebuffer to render to and then within that method, bind that framebuffer as render target, render everything, unbind render target.
-Also allow passing empty name to just render to back buffer.
 - implement more stuff into Camera
 - implement SceneManagers (A brute force, render everything, but sorted by shader/textures) and SceneManagerOctTree, perhaps also SceneManagerQuadTree
 - implement GUI (2D)
-- implement shadows
 - particle systems
 - Add in neural networks, steering behaviours, pathfinding
 - Add and profile sorting of scene by materials